NickMcConnell/AngbandPlus/lib/info/readme.txt

 stylenn.txt    The player has just been born as style nn.
 See defines.h for which nn
                corresponds to which style.

+schoolnn.txt   The player has just been born as school nn.
+See defines.h for which nn
+               corresponds to which style.

-class_styleaa-bb-cc.txt The player has reached level cc as class aa, style bb for the first
+specaa-bb-cc.txt The player has reached level cc as class aa, style bb for the first
+               time this game.

+schoaa-bb-cc.txt The player has reached level cc as class aa, school bb for the first
                time this game.